FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage

-The GAM model in Figure <a href="#fig:MIT9313GAM">8</a> summarizes MIT9313 growth responses to red (A,B,C) or blue (D,E,F) peak PAR and photoperiod.
+The GAM model in Figure <a href="#fig:MIT9313GAM">8</a> summarizes MIT9313 growth responses to red (A-C) or blue (D-F) peak PAR and photoperiod.
 Under 250 µM O~2~, Figure <a href="#fig:MIT9313GAM">8</a>D shows MIT9313 achieves fastest growth rates between blue peak PAR of 30 µmol photons m^-2^ s^-1^ and 50 µmol photons m^-2^ s^-1^ and photoperiods longer than 8 h,